uber-go/dig/README.md

 ## Invoke

-The `Invoke` API executes the provided function and stores returned results in the dig container.
+The `Invoke` API executes the provided function and stores returned results in the `dig` container.

 `Invoke` looks through the dig graph and resolves all the constructor parameters for execution.
-At the end of method invokation, `Invoke` inserts return results except the `error` object, into the graph for further use.
+Once the method is invoked, `Invoke` inserts returned results, except the `error` object, into the graph for further use.
 To use `Invoke`, make sure your function meets the following criteria: